 47. Bar Number.
 The Nevada State Bar is a mandatory bar and one must be a member to practice law in Nevada.
 Bar numbers shall be issued following the swearing-in ceremonies in Reno and Las Vegas.
 Applicants sworn in prior to the ceremony must show evidence that they have filed their oath of attorney with the court before a bar number is issued.
 Bar numbers must be placed on all pleadings and/or other documents filed with the Nevada courts.

 48. Bar Cards and Bar Dues.
 The State Bar of Nevada issues bar cards for new admittees following the swearing-in ceremonies.
-Active members admitted to practice in any jurisdiction less than five (5) years shall pay an annual membership fee of $200.00, and active members admitted to practice in any jurisdiction five (5) years or more shall pay $350.00.
+Active members admitted to practice in any jurisdiction less than five (5) years shall pay an annual membership fee of $250.00, and active members admitted to practice in any jurisdiction five (5) years or more shall pay $450.00.
 Dues shall be billed on or around December 1 of the year the new admittee passed the bar examination.
-Inactive dues are $75.00 for an attorney who wishes to be placed on the mailing list, and $25.00 for an attorney who does not wish to receive any correspondence.
+Inactive dues are $125.00.

 Addendum 2.
 Policies and Procedures of the Functional Equivalency Committee